 "In my research, I found that crews that make a point to do regular learning-based discussions can help their people put intense fire experiences into perspective."

-New Podcast: Fire Operations Specialist Monica Morrison shares wisdom you want about Command Presence.
+Fire Operations Specialist Monica Morrison shares wisdom you want about Command Presence.

 Operational engagement can be an addictive coping mechanism in its own convoluted way.